urbit/docs/reference/hoon-expressions/rune/lus.md

 Under the hood, `+*` gets compiled as `=*`'s. `+*  foo  bar` rewrites each `++` arm beneath it in the core to include
 `=*  foo  bar`.
-For example, the interpreter sees this Hoon expression
+For example, the interpreter sees the Nock compiled from this Hoon expression

 ```hoon
 |_  z=@ud